 The third.
-In March of 2014 I built a red/black Volagi Viaje up as a road bike and in 2016 an all black one into a 1x11 gravel bike.
-To distinguish the three, I called the red one the RD, the black one the CX and the creme one the SL.
+In March 2014, I built a red/black Volagi Viaje as a road bike, and in 2016 an all-black one into a 1x11 gravel bike.
+To distinguish the three, I called the red one the RD, the black one the CX, and the creme one the SL.
 The RD went through several changes in the five years I rode it.
-With over 13'000 km it's had become the road bike I've liked most.
-In August of 2018, someone posted in the Volagi Vanguard Facebook group that they were looking for a titanium Viaje.
+With over 13'000 km, it's become the road bike I've liked most.
+In August 2018, someone posted in the Volagi Vanguard Facebook group that they were looking for a titanium Viaje.
 Out of curiosity, I just googled "Volagi Viaje" and discovered that a German bike shop still had some NOS Volagi material.
 There were several carbon Liscio framesets and one creme/black Viaje.
-This frame was just my size and the price was far lower than the original retail price years ago.
-Loving this bike so much, this was basically the last chance to get my hands on a new Viaje and extend riding one for several more years.
-In early August this frameset was mine.
+This frame was just my size, and the price was far lower than the original retail price years ago.
+I loved this bike so much; it was the last chance to get my hands on a new Viaje and extend riding one for several more years.
+In early August, this frameset was mine.

 Having my red/black RD, I was in no hurry to build it.
 The plan was to buy components little by little to have it completed by year's end.
-Having slowly but constantly moved to larger and larger tires (check 40 Is The New 28), I wanted to go one step wider yet.
-So the SL received 650Bx47 WTB Horizon tires.
+Having slowly but constantly moved to larger and larger tires (check 40 Is The New 28), I wanted to go one step wider.
+So, the SL received 650Bx47 WTB Horizon tires.
 Clearance inside the rear triangle is plenty, which is amazing for a bike that was originally designed in 2012.
-Clearance inside the fork however is a little tight.
-I have a pair of Compass 650Bx42 Babyshoe Pass which will widen that clearance, though so far I stayed with the Horizons.
+Clearance inside the fork, however, is a little tight.
+I have a pair of Compass 650Bx42 Babyshoe Pass, which will widen that clearance.
+Though so far, I stayed with the Horizons.